 The Glasgow Jazz Festival, as always will also celebrate the up and coming jazz talents, taking place at St. Luke’s, east end venue.
 Shows that include the trio Strobes which will be playing cutting-edge electronic on Wed 21st and Friday 23rd.
 Also, the London-based, all-female septet Nérija will be appearing.

 Continuing the commitment that the Glasgow Jazz Festival has to Scotland’s young jazz musicians, David Bowden BBC´s Young Scottish Jazz Musician of the Year 2017 will lead ‘Mezcla’, an instrument collective that is brand new.
 Combining electrifying improvisation with soulful melodies and original compositions on Wednesday 21st at The Hug and Pint.

-With unrivaled jazz lineage, the act of Theo Croker is what will close the festival on Sunday, June 25th at the Old Fruitmarket.
+With unrivalled jazz lineage, the act of Theo Croker is what will close the festival on Sunday, June 25th at the Old Fruitmarket.
 Being the grandson of late Doc Cheatham as well as legendary trumpeter Donald Byrd´s former student, Croker has made his own way in this industry as an arranger, composer and a trumpeter himself.
-Escape Velocity which was his 2016 release, held with critical acclaim and celebrated the adventurous funk influences of Theo that is hip-hop, soul and groove oriented.
+Escape Velocity which was his 2016 release, held with critical acclaim and celebrated the adventurous funk influences of Theo that is hip-hop, soul, and groove-oriented.

 The 5th Scottish Jazz Awards Evening

 New to the line-up of 2017 on the festival’s closing night and associated with Hands Up For Trade, the Glasgow Jazz Festival will be hosting the 5th Scottish Jazz Awards.